hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-14-decoding-emotion.md

 3. For each emotion, average the activation patterns across all images labeled with that emotion
 4. This gives us an "emotion direction" in feature space

 Using these directions, we can rank any image by cosine similarity to measure alignment with each emotion.
+Here are the Reddit images that activate each emotion direction the most:

 <style>
 /* Masonry container */